What are our Curriculum Drivers?

 Independence is the ability the ability to live your life to the full, confidently and to be self-sufficient.
 Children will develop the life skills necessary to work with growing independence and perseverance to become resourceful problem-solvers able to nurture aspirations for the future.
 We aim to promote our young people’s independence and develop a commitment to learning and self-improvement, both inside and outside of the school environment.

+We want our children to be the best they can possibly be and to challenge themselves as a learner.
 We will provide our children with opportunities to organise themselves, show personal responsibility, initiative, creativity and enterprise.

 We will nurture our children’s awareness that actions have consequences, and to make choices based on this awareness, understanding that they have ownership of their actions.
 We promote this through our Good to be Green behaviour system around the school.